 Successful completion of the above competencies will result in 3 credits against the Real Estate Agent’s Licence qualification.
 College staff can assist you in determining the pathways that are most appropriate for your career plan.

-The NSW Real Estate Training College is a leading provider of training in the real estate industry offering flexible online learning where students study in their own time, at their own pace.
+The VIC Real Estate Training College is a leading provider of training in the real estate industry offering flexible online learning where students study in their own time, at their own pace.
 All course material is accessible via our website ensuring students receive the latest most up to date information.

 Training and assessment

 There is a combination of assessment tasks that require written responses and include:-

 - written demonstration

 Assessment is competency based.
 Competency-based assessment is largely activity-based and practical.
 However, competence also implies that an individual demonstrates an understanding of the knowledge that is the basis of the practical task being carried out